morepath/morepath/doc/security.rst

 How this works in detail is up to your application.
-What's common to login systems is the action we take when the user logs in, and the action we take when the user logs in.
-When the user logs in we need to *remember* their identity on the response, and when the user logs in we need to *forget* their identity again.
+What's common to login systems is the action we take when the user logs in, and the action we take when the user logs out.
+When the user logs in we need to *remember* their identity on the response, and when the user logs out we need to *forget* their identity again.

 Here is a sketch of how logging in works.
 Imagine we're in a Morepath